 What is Type 3 Authentication?

 Inherence-based authentication.
 Authentication based on a physical characteristic unique to a person (biometrics including fingerprint, facial, and vein scans).
+Biometrics can be used as one of the factors in a two-factor authentication solution.
 Strong authentication since a fingerprint is cannot be guessed or replicated.
 However, once a biometric fingerprint is compromised, it is forever compromised since one cannot ever change their fingerprints.

 Commonly referred to as inherence-based authentication, type 3 authentication is based on physical characteristics, unique to an individual.
 In simple terms, it is something you are, includes any part of your body that can be offered for biometric authentication such as fingerprints, retina scans, voice verification, facial recognition, palm scanning, or vein scans.
 These factors are intrinsically owned by the individuals, offering a strong authentication since they cannot be replicated by the cybercriminals.

 Inherence authentication is rapidly growing in popularity and all the latest electronic devices including smartphones and laptops employ sophisticated biometric technology for authentication and verification of users.
 As biometric traits are 100% unique to individuals, type 3 authentication is more secure and efficient than other forms of authentication – which are knowledge-based authentication and possession-based authentication.
 What’s more, it offers convenience, remarkable speed, and users don’t have to memorize lengthy passwords every time they have to log in.